ChouhdryRizwan/learn_django/00_helloWorld/readme.md

 If the server is not running, navigate to the `/my_portfolio_app` folder and execute this command in the command prompt:

+        py manage.py runserver

+In the browser window, type `127.0.0.1:8000/projects/` in the address bar.

 ## Django Templates

 # Templates

 In the `Django Intro` page, we learned that the result should be in HTML, and it should be created in a template, so let's do that.